Floer theory and reduced cohomology on open manifolds: Overview

-To rule out the second type of divergence we introduce a number of variants of Palais-Smale type conditions.
-These properties are referred to collectively as loopwise dissipativity.
-These apply to the parametrized case if the $s$-dependence is compactly supported.
-This condition is likely not contractible.
-But this is not a problem since it only needs to be satisfied on the ends.
-In this it is similar to the non-degeneracy condition which is usually require in Floer theory.
+To rule out the divergence of type $2$ we introduce a condition called loopwise dissipativity.
+It is a variant of the Palais-Smale condition which has played a role in early variational arguments for existence of symplectic capacities \cite[Ch.
+12]{MS1}.
+This condition is not contractible, but this is not a problem since it only needs to be satisfied on the ends.
+In this it is similar to the non-degeneracy condition which is usually required in Floer theory.
 Note that unlike the property of i-boundedness, the property of loopwise dissipativity is not readily verifiable on non-exact submanifolds for Hamiltonians that do not have a small Lipschitz constant.
 In those cases it requires some understanding of the Hamiltonian flow.